mtlynch/mtlynch.io/_posts/2018-07-24-resurrecting-1.md

 I would have loved to dive right into the code to make sweeping functional changes, but first I had to perform a critical step: stabilization.
 I needed to lock in the library's existing behavior so that any changes I made to its functionality were explicit and deliberate.

-Check back next week for **part two** of this series, where I will describe:
+I cover that in [part two of this series](/resurrecting-2/), which describes:

 * How I added end-to-end tests so that I wouldn't accidentally break anything
 * How I configured the tests to run automatically before applying any change to the code